Abortion, transgender rights likely to land back before Supreme Court

 In a 2-to-1 vote, it affirmed a lower-court ruling that required a suburban Florida school district to allow a transgender student access to the restroom that matches his gender identity.

 The panel relied heavily on the Bostock decision to rule for Drew Adams, who was denied access to the boys bathroom at Nease High School near Jacksonville.
-The panel said the St. Johns County school board policy violated the Constitution and Title IX.
+The panel said the St. Johns County School Board’s policy violated the Constitution and Title IX.

 “Bostock confirmed that workplace discrimination against transgender people is contrary to law.
 Neither should this discrimination be tolerated in schools,” wrote Judge Beverly B. Martin, who was joined by Judge Jill A. Pryor.
 “The school board’s bathroom policy, as applied to Mr. Adams, singled him out for different treatment because of his transgender status.
 It caused him psychological and dignitary harm.”